ajinkyaingole30/traefik/README.md

 ```
 Access Traefik dashboard on browser at http://localhost:<admin_NodePort>

-You should use the “web” NodePort to access specific sites.
+To access specific website on browser you should use the “web” NodePort.
 For example,
 ```
 http://bare.animal.com<web_NodePort>
 http://hare.animal.com<web_NodePort>